GenHSI: Controllable Generation of Human-Scene Interaction Videos

-\paragraph{Text-based Motion Planning and Categorization:} After obtaining the scene description and segments of possible objects of interest, our next step is to plan the motion trajectory that enables human-object interactions.
-This text-based motion plan is important to break complex motion descriptions into simpler detailed instructions that are used to create keyframes and maintain smooth motion in video generation.
+\paragraph{Text-based Motion Planning and Categorization:} After obtaining the scene description and segments of possible objects of interest, our next step is to plan the progress of HSI in a plausible dynamics procedure.
+This text-based motion plan is crucial for breaking down complex motion descriptions into simpler, detailed instructions that are used to create keyframes and maintain smooth motion in video generation.
 Hence, we utilize the VLM to convert complex, high-level human text descriptions into a script of low-level, atomic actions that ensure smooth and natural transitions.
 Each low-level action clearly describes the relationship between the human and the object instance in the scene using a verb or preposition.
 However, as shown in \cref{fig:motion-parsing}, not all the low-level actions from text-based motion planning outputs represent a physical interaction between the human and the scene, which motivates us to categorize them into actions that describe human-object interactions (interactive actions) and body movement without changing interaction (state transitions).
 As the interactive actions model physical constraints in human-scene interactions, we use them to create 3D keyframes to enhance the plausibility in video generation.
-Additionally, utilizing detailed state transitions, along with interactive actions, ensures a logical and smooth progression of human motion during keyframe interpolation.
-After script writing, we obtain the segmentation mask of target objects and the detailed chain of actions, composed of interactive actions and state transitions that we use in the Pre-visualization stage to generate 3D keyframes and the Animation stage to interpolate the keyframes.
+Additionally, utilizing state transitions, along with interactive actions, ensures a logical and smooth progression of human motion during keyframe interpolation.